alicelond/alicelond/README.md

 Hello👋 I'm Alice Becker Londero, a Bachelor of Acoustical Engineer, who graduated from Federal University of Santa Maria, in Brazil.
-The main purpose of this page is to use GitHub as a tool for the assignments and personal projects that I've developed so far.
+The main purpose of this page is to use GitHub as a tool for the assignments and personal projects that I developed so far.

-Feel free to reach me! 📫 You can find me on: https://msha.ke/alicelond/